Server data from the Official MCP Registry

 Three axes:

 goal/context/emotion/implementation/caveat/learning) so retrieval returns structured reasoning, not just data.read_smart tool saves 86โ99% of tokens on file re-reads via AST-aware chunking.
-None of the memory services do this โ it's a feature usually shipped in IDEs.Claude Code's auto-memory is Claude-only (doesn't help if you switch to Cursor or ChatGPT Desktop) and stores flat markdown with no structure. linksee-memory is the same local-first principle but:
+None of the memory services do this โ it's a feature usually shipped in IDEs.Claude Code's auto-memory is Claude-only (doesn't help if you switch to Cursor, OpenAI Codex, or Gemini CLI) and stores flat markdown with no structure. linksee-memory is the same local-first principle but:

 Yes โ see tools/bench-read-smart.ts in the repo.
 The read_smart tool: